THE POWER OF STEAM

 Follow-up tasks could include: Class discussion, Q&A etc. of how they saw the water become steam, and how they think this powered the train; Completion of labelled diagrams, PowerPoint slides, or animations showing these examples; Finding other examples of where water becomes steam in the everyday world

-Students will be able to demonstrate an understanding of how water is converted into steam and then harnessed to move the locomotive and train at Isle of Wight Steam Railway.
+Students will be able to demonstrate an understanding of how water is converted into steam through burning fuel, and then harnessed to move the locomotive and train at Isle of Wight Steam Railway.
 They will be able to understand that steam trains need water, fuel and fire to be able to move, and that this is a complex process.

 Not quite right?